-Jellyfish (also called nettles) are in the Chesapeake Bay, but they’re a little slower than normal this year.
-The beautiful, but dangerous, creatures are coming out, mainly the middle section of the Bay, where the water is saltiest.
+Jellyfish (also called nettles) are in the Chesapeake Bay, but not everywhere.
+The beautiful, but dangerous, creatures are found mainly the middle section of the Bay, where the water is saltiest.

 They’re difficult to see.
 Jellyfish are typically, but not always, clear and that makes them difficult to see.
 They have long tentacles dangling as they pulsate through the murky Bay water.

 You know when you come across one.
 First you’ll notice the tentacles; they feel like hair floating through the water.
 Then you feel the sting that doesn’t go away any time soon.

 Once they arrive, they’re going to hang around until about October.

 Type of Sea Nettles in the Chesapeake Bay

 In the Chesapeake Bay, you’ll most likely come across moon jellyfish — peaceful, pretty, blobby things floating around.